-This year, we left Dallas on Labor Day and flew directly to Savannah.
-We’re spending 2 great days revisiting this beautiful, park~filled city.
-Tomorrow we drive to Sea Island, Georgia to spend the rest of the week with family.
-We’ve never been to the coast of Georgia or stayed at a house on the beach.
-To say that I’m excited is speaking mildly.
-So I wanted to share with you what we saw and did during our first, short 1 1/2 day stay.
-This trip I hope we get to do things in Savannah we didn’t get to do the first trip.
+We drove to Sea Island, Georgia to spend the rest of the week with family.
+We had never been to the coast of Georgia or stayed at a house on the beach.
+To say that I was excited is speaking mildly.
+We got to know Savannah even better than on the first trip.

 In no particular order.